 - UCLA Alumni Scholarships (merit-based)

 Some other important scholarship resources include:

 Grants are awards that the recipient does not have to repay.
 Sources include the federal and state governments, as well as UCLA.
-Most are awarded based on need and require submission of the FAFSA by March 2nd.
-Some grants include:
+Most are awarded based on need and require submission of the Financial Aid Application by March 2.

 - University of California Blue and Gold Opportunity Plan

-- Cal Grants (FAFSA and GPA verification due March 2nd)
+- Cal Grants (FAFSA or DREAM Act and GPA verification due March 2)

 - Middle Class Scholarship Program (MCSP)